klessydra/T13x/README.md

 		General tests for all "Txx" versions of Klessydra are also available
 		g) (e.g.  make barrier_test.vsimc)

-		For running a PULPino test, set the variable "USE_KLESSYDRA_TEST" inside the shell file to 0, and re-execute the shell file again, and then run
-		h) (e.g. make testALU.vsimc)
+		h) You can run one of the PULPino native tests,  (e.g. make testALU.vsimc)

 	IT"S DONE!!!!!!